justinenis/Data-Mining/README.md

 In addition to this faceted bar graph breaking down between non-workdays and workdays, differences of average ridership can also observed in reference to weather conditions.
-At first glace, its very clear that average ridership is much higher during a workday.
+At first glance, its very clear that average ridership is much higher during a workday.
 In all cases, ridership decreases as the weather worsens.